 What’s the History of Sombrio Beach?

-The territory of this beach traditionally belonged to the Ditidaht and the Pacheedaht First Nations People.
-Their territory ran from Cowichan to Pachena Bay, plus the fishing sites and their village site at Sombrio Beach.
-The hidden waterfall so many visitors enjoy each year is actually sacred to these tribes.
+Sombrio Beach traditionally belongs to the Ditidaht and the Pacheedaht First Nations people.
+Their territory extends from Cowichan to Pachena Bay, plus the fishing sites and their village site at Sombrio Beach.
+The hidden waterfall so many visitors enjoy each year is actually sacred to them.
 Therefore, be extra respectful when you visit the sites in these areas!
 It is very disheartening to see trash left in the area and graffiti left on this hidden BC gem.